 Mr. Penate and has served in various capacities as a Special Agent.
-Prior to retiring and serving as the ATF Regional Attaché for Central and South America, Mr. Penate served as the RAC of a general law enforcement group in Syracuse, New York., the Field office was responsible for thirteen Counties in Central New York.
-S/A Penate served as the ATF Assistant Country Attaché to the U.S. Consulate General in Monterrey Mexico from June 2007 thru June 2010.
+Prior to retiring and serving as the ATF Regional Attaché for Central and South America, Mr. Penate served as the RAC of a general law enforcement group in Syracuse, New York., the field office that was responsible for thirteen counties in Central New York.
+S/A Penate served as the ATF Assistant Country Attaché to the U.S. Consulate General in Monterrey, Mexico from June 2007 thru June 2010.
 From 1997 to 2007 Mr. Penate served as a street agent at the Los Angeles Field Division, San Diego Field office.
 From 1994 to 1997, S/A Penate served as a street agent in NYC, New York Field Division.
 From 1991 to 1993 S/A Penate served as an ATF IOI in NYC, NY.

-Throughout his ATF career, Mr. Penate has worked numerous Federal firearms, explosive and arson investigations as a case agent and undercover agent.
+Throughout his ATF career, Mr. Penate has worked on numerous Federal firearms, explosive and arson investigations as a case agent and undercover agent.

-Mr. Febbroriello is a Texas and Massachusetts licensed attorney with experience representing prime and subcontracting defense companies assisting them with regulations promulgated by the State Department (DDTC), Department of Defense (DCMA, PARCA), the Commerce Department (BIS) and the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE).
+Mr. Febbroriello is a Texas and Massachusetts licensed attorney with experience representing prime and subcontracting defense companies assisting them with regulations promulgated by the State Department (DDTC), Department of Defense (DCMA, AAP), the Commerce Department (BIS) and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 He regularly works with firearms and munitions companies on a variety of matters ranging from the ITAR and export compliance to general corporate matters and litigation risk management.
-Mr. Febbroriello has worked extensively with microcap and small cap growth companies on various United States stock exchanges and quotation systems including the NYSE, NASDAQ and OTC Markets and he has successfully closed PIPE financed RTOs and registered offerings for companies valued up to $500,000,000.
+Mr. Febbroriello has worked extensively with microcap and small cap growth companies on various United States stock exchanges and quotation systems including the NYSE, NASDAQ and OTC Markets and he has successfully closed PIPE-financed RTOs and registered offerings for companies valued up to $500,000,000.
 Mr. Febbroriello also represents leading investment banking institutions, placement agents and FINRA/SIPC registered broker dealers and he is a registered FINRA Arbitrator.

 Mr. Febbroriello is a graduate of Hong Kong University, Suffolk University Law School, and Gettysburg College.
 He holds an LL.M. in Corporate Finance, a Juris Doctor, a B.A. in Psychology and he speaks and writes Mandarin Chinese.
-While attending law school Mr. Febbroriello clerked for the Rhode Island Business Court under the Honorable Michael J. Silverstein and studied European Union law at Lund Universitet in Sweden.
+While attending law school Mr. Febbroriello clerked for the Rhode Island Business Court under the Honorable Michael J. Silverstein and studied European Union Law at Lund Universitet in Sweden.